GEOSTOR Monitoring Symposium 2024 – Summary and Key Outcomes

 Title: Environmental Monitoring at Offshore CO₂ Storage Sites

-As GEOSTOR enters its second project phase, we hosted the international GEOSTOR Monitoring Symposium 2024 to learn more about the monitoring concepts and strategies developed in other CCS projects.
-The symposium brought together over 60 experts from academia, industry, governmental agencies and environmental NGOs to exchange knowledge and best practices on monitoring strategies and technologies for CO2 storage below the seabed.
+To kick off GEOSTOR’s second project phase, we hosted an expanded Advisory Board meeting in the form of an international Monitoring Symposium.
+The aim was to gain insights into monitoring concepts and strategies from other CCS projects.
+The symposium brought together over 60 experts from academia, industry, government agencies, and environmental organizations to exchange knowledge and best practices on monitoring strategies and technologies for CO₂ storage beneath the seafloor.

-The one-day event featured insightful presentations from leading CCS initiatives including Northern Lights and Greensand, as well as from industry players such as Shell and ExxonMobil.
-Academic institutions like NOC, NGI, and NORSAR shared their latest research on site characterization, risk management, and long-term monitoring approaches.
+The one-day event featured presentations from leading CCS initiatives such as Northern Lights and Greensand, as well as from companies like Wintershall Dea and ExxonMobil.
+Research institutions including NOC, NGI, and NORSAR presented current studies on site characterization, risk management, and long-term monitoring approaches.

-• Monitoring strategies vary significantly between projects, depending on geological settings, legal requirements, and stakeholder expectations.
+• Monitoring strategies vary significantly depending on geological conditions, legal frameworks, and stakeholder expectations.

-• Integration of geophysical, geochemical, and ecological data was highlighted as essential for robust monitoring plans.
+• The integration of geophysical, geochemical, and ecological data was highlighted as essential for comprehensive monitoring concepts.

-• Several speakers emphasized the need for transparent, risk-based monitoring to build public trust and meet regulatory demands.
+• Several speakers emphasized the importance of transparent, risk-based monitoring to build public trust and meet regulatory requirements.

-• Case studies demonstrated how adaptive monitoring frameworks can evolve over the project lifecycle, from pre-injection to operation.
+• Case studies illustrated how adaptive monitoring plans can evolve throughout the project lifecycle — from pre-injection to operational phases.

 Please note: Not all presentations from the symposium can be made available for download due to confidentiality or intellectual property reasons.
 If you are interested in a specific presentation or topic, we kindly ask you to contact the respective speaker or institution directly.